basebase-ai/revtops/README.md

-# Revtops: Agentic Intelligence for Revenue Teams
+# Revtops: Agentic Intelligence for Companies

 Revtops is an **agentic intelligence framework** that connects to the siloed tools and data sources your company already uses — CRM, email, calendars, Slack, issue trackers, code repos, meeting transcripts, and more — and exposes a unified AI agent that helps employees work faster, smarter, and with full context.